 Have you enjoyed this recipe?

-My family love this Vegetable Dhal Curry so I’m sure you will too!
-Do leave a comment and rating below when you make it.
+My family loves this Vegetable Dhal Curry so I’m sure you will too!

 Pin for later!